JustinData/GA-WDI-Work/w02/d01/ASSIGNMENT_FILES/calculator_prompt.md

 	- `curl -i http://localhost:port`
   - `-X POST,PUT,DELETE,GET`
   - `-F name=jeff`
-- When a user POSTs a calculation, they should get back the string saying what the calculation was.
+- When a user POSTs a calculation, they should get back the string saying what the calculation was printed to the terminal like we did in class.

 ###Bonus
 - Translate one line of your MTA app to Sinatra